+There’s a simple formula for determining how much your carpet costs over time.
 Ownership cost can be calculated by adding the total cost of owning the carpet and dividing by its useful life.
-Ownership cost can include: downtime of the workplace while the carpet is being replaced, tear-up of old carpet, clean-up of floor, floor prep costs, cost of new carpet, cost of installation, and total cost of maintenance.
+Ownership cost can include downtime while the carpet is being replaced, tearing up old carpet, floor cleaning, floor prep costs, cost of new carpet, cost of installation, and total cost of maintenance.